Removal of environmental safeguards could put Arizonans at risk

 More from this show

 In the past few weeks, Phoenix has seen multiple dust storms and monsoons.
-Beyond that, experts warn extreme heat, extreme weather and weakened environmental protections are putting Arizonans at risk when it comes to their health and livelihoods.
+Beyond that, experts warn extreme heat, extreme weather and weakened environmental safeguards are putting Arizonans at risk when it comes to their health and livelihoods.

 The Trump Administration’s actions have threatened to eliminate dozens of climate and public health safeguards, including carbon pollution standards for power plants and the EPA’s foundational Endangerment Finding, which supports all federal climate protections.